Browsing Category

 9. Have a problem-solving adventure in an Escape room

-I have a friend who visits escape rooms through the Twin Cities and said that Mall of America has the BEST ones around.
+Mall of America has the BEST Escape rooms around!
 My 15-year-old tried one for his birthday and absolutely LOVED IT!
 He did the Gold Rush but can’t wait to go back for the Prison Escape or another challenge.

 .